-7.3 During consultation the Board received representations from Police Scotland as regards the use of toughened glass and other recognised safety products particularly in late opening premises (nightclubs).
+7.3 During consultation the Board received representations from Police Scotland as regards The Board continues to support the use of toughened glass and other recognised safety products particularly in late opening premises (nightclubs), though recognises premises take appropriate steps in this regard.

 The Board acknowledges that the use of toughened glass or other recognised safety products can play a vital part in reducing the number of glass related injuries.
-Therefore the Board will always consider the possibility of the imposition of a condition in relation to the use of toughened glass particularly in late opening premises operating after 01.00 hours where the Board is of the view that such a condition is necessary or expedient for the purposes of the licensing objectives.
+Therefore-The Board will always-continue to consider the possibility of the imposition of a condition in relation to the use of toughened glass particularly in late opening premises operating after 01.00 hours where the Board is of the view that such a condition is necessary or expedient for the purposes of the licensing objectives.